 Through my local chapter, I participated in monthly hikes, which helped me to prepare for the physical part of the Camino.
 More importantly, I found other pilgrims who were willing to share their Camino experiences and guide me and answer all my questions.
 Their willingness to share their experiences and guide me truly helped to enrich my first Camino experience and embodies the Camino Spirit.

 I am honored to serve on the Board of an organization that provides me with an opportunity to give back to the Camino and to work and to interact with so many amazing pilgrims who share common goals and values in support of the Camino de Santiago in so many ways.
 I never imagined my own Camino experiences would lead me on this path.

-Committing to walk the Camino is a big decision and like many Americans, I requested my first credential from American Pilgrims on the Camino.
-I first walked in 2015 but didn’t become a member until after I returned home when I was searching for a way to stay connected with the Camino and the greater community of pilgrims.
-I’ve since returned to walk the Camino Francés, Camino Portugués and Camino Inglés, and I completed the Kumano Kodo in 2018.
+Committing to walk the Camino is a big decision and like many Americans, I requested my credential from American Pilgrims on the Camino when I walked the Camino Francés in 2015.
+I didn’t become a member until after I returned home and was searching for a way to stay connected with the Camino and the greater community of pilgrims.
+I’ve since returned to walk the Camino Francés again, and the Camino Portugués and Camino Inglés, and I completed the Kumano Kodo in 2018.
 Membership in American Pilgrims and participation in a local chapter are wonderful ways to make new friends (we all like to talk about the Camino) and I feel energized being among people with such an incredible shared experience.
 If you have never attended a Gathering, it’s an exciting, inspirational and meaningful experience and I wouldn’t miss it.
 I am thankful for the information, support, encouragement and connections American Pilgrims has given me and I am honored to serve the community of pilgrims and give back as a member of the board.